Kxnrl/modsharp-public/docfx/docs/en-us/examples/module-api.md

-# Module API
+# Module Shared API

-This tutorial will teach you how to write an API.
+This tutorial will teach you how to write an API that can be exported for use by other modules.

 > [!NOTE]
 > This project example is named `SharedInterface`.